The Path to Success Starts Here

 Who We Serve

 We provide for families from diverse backgrounds.
 These include women over the age of 18 who are accompanied by children under the age of 18 and women in all stages of their pregnancy.
+We also serve intact and single father-led families.
+Two-thirds of the people we serve are children.
 Many of our clients are homeless for the first time in their lives.